cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-13-game-wager.md

     }
     ```

-3. When a player rejects a game in `x/checkers/keeper/msg_server_reject_game.go`:
+3. When a player rejects a game:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/msg_server_reject_game.go#L39]
     k.Keeper.MustRefundWager(ctx, &storedGame)
     ```

-4. When a game expires and there is a forfeit in `x/checkers/keeper/end_block_server_game.go`.
+4. When a game expires and there is a forfeit.
 Make sure to only refund or pay full winnings when applicable.
 The logic needs to be adjusted:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/keeper/end_block_server_game.go#L54-L58]
     if deadline.Before(ctx.BlockTime()) {